mguvensncktr/FoodAppUI/README.md

-Food App UI Designed on Figma and built with React Native
+basic  app UI Designed on Figma and built with React Native

 Its just a simple UI with 2 screens.